igordanii/ubuntu-ai-app/README.md

 * **Alpha / Work in Progress 🚧**
 * Core screenshot capture functionality (using `gnome-screenshot` for Wayland/GNOME, `scrot` for X11) is implemented.
-* Temporary screenshot display window with GTK+3, featuring icon-based buttons, is operational.
+* Temporary screenshot display(Specify your chosen open-source license here.
+For example: "T window with GTK+3, featuring icon-based buttons, is operational.
 * "Save Image" button functionality is complete.
 * "Copy Text" (OCR + Clipboard) and "Translate Text" (OCR + Gemini API) from screenshots are partially implemented (UI connected, core logic integration in progress).
 * System-wide text selection monitoring and associated AI actions (translate, summarize, format) are in the planning and early design stages.
+* Selection screen to choose between selection and full screen, allowing selection through shortcut.
+* Cleaning memomy and deleting temp files when application is closed.

 ---